 Zinnia: Zinnias are usually grown from seeds and prefer well-drained soil in an area with full sun.
 They will reseed themselves, providing flowers you can enjoy year after year.

 Remember, poisonous plants are no joke.
-Be sure your garden is exclusively full of plants safe for cats and dogs.
+Be sure your garden is exclusively full of non-poisonous plants that are truly safe for cats and dogs.
 If your pet eats plants toxic to cats or dogs, call your veterinarian or bring them to an animal hospital immediately!